maxreiss123/VectorizedGeneExpressionProgramming/README.md

   - 1e7 -> Remark: initialization takes a while

 # Todo
-[] Try to enforce the constraint to max work on float32 [x] Inner approximation of the constants with perturbation and the application of the gene fusion operator [x] Random application of genetic operators
+- [ ] Try to enforce the constraint to max work on float32
+- [x] Inner approximation of the constants with perturbation and the application of the gene fusion operator
+- [x] Random application of genetic operators
-[] Conversion to Julia - (Needs to be tested/debugged)
+- [ ] Conversion to Julia - (Needs to be tested/debugged)
-[] Implementing of learnable weights for the genetic operators [] Implementation of an attention-based mutation operator [] Automatic gene-len scaling
+- [ ] Implementing learnable weights for the genetic operators
+- [ ] Implementation of an attention-based mutation operator
+- [ ] Automatic gene-len scaling
-[x] Further operators like RIS, IS
+- [x] Further operators like RIS, IS
-[] Further selection mechanisms
+- [ ] Further selection mechanisms
-[x] NSGA2
+- [x] NSGA2

 #Remarks
 - Please add some comments